icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 record of the dew point of the heated sample.
 The sample is caused to impinge on a mirror surface, the temperature of which is continuously regulated to maintain equilibrium conditions at the dew point.
-Control of the heating and cooling cycle i s effected by utiLizing the first signs of dew forming on the mirror surface as a signal to turn on the heating current.
+Control of the heating and cooling cycle is effected by utilizing the first signs of dew forming on the mirror surface as a signal to turn on the heating current.
 The surface temperature is measured